genomic-medicine-sweden/NGPIris/docs.md

 **Raises**:

-- `RuntimeError`: If there was a problem when mounting the bucket, a runtime error will be raised
+- `VPNConnectionError`: If there is no VPN connection
+- `BucketNotFound`: If no bucket of that name was found
+- `Exception`: Other exceptions

 <a id="hcp.hcp.HCPHandler.list_buckets"></a>